Ultimate Guide to Hiking Malad Gorge West Rim Trail: Thousand Springs

 Introduction:

 The Malad Gorge West Rim Trail, located in Thousand Springs State Park near Hagerman, Idaho, is a hidden treasure for hikers looking to explore one of Idaho’s most dramatic landscapes.
-This trail offers stunning views of the Malad River as it carves through the deep gorge, along with a unique vantage point of the cascading waterfalls and rugged canyon walls.
+This trail offers stunning views of the Malad River as it carves through the deep gorge, along with a unique vantage point of the cascading waterfalls and canyon walls.
 Whether you’re an experienced hiker or just looking for a scenic walk, the Malad Gorge West Rim Trail provides an unforgettable experience.

 How to Get There: